Xilinx/meta-kria/README.md

-# meta-som
+# meta-kria

 This layer provides support for enabling the Xilinx Kria SOM boards and starter kits.

-(applications and firmware moved to meta-som-apps)
+(applications and firmware moved to meta-kria-apps)

 ## Supported Boards/Machines